HebID: Detecting Social Identities in Hebrew-language Political Text: Annotating Social Identities

 \subsection{Panel Survey}

-In order to choose social identities for annotation, we utilized a combination of experts and survey instruments.
-We utilized a representative 12-wave panel survey of the Jewish population in Israel (N = 1,769), conducted between January 2019 and April 2021 (ANONYMIZED REFERENCE). \footnote{Similar to other panel surveys in which local sample vendors were unable to include re-interview samples of Palestinian citizens in sufficient numbers (e.g., \citep{GIDRON2022102512}, the panel survey did not include this population, reflecting a known deficiency in Israel's survey sampling market.} This time period contains four Israeli elections held in quick succession, providing a unique opportunity to investigate political dynamics in a condensed time frame.
+To select social identities for annotation, we utilized a combination of experts and survey instruments.
+We utilized a representative 12-wave panel survey of the Jewish population in Israel (N = 1,769), conducted between January 2019 and April 2021 (\citealt{Dvir-Gvirsman02112022}; see also \citealt{10.1093/poq/nfaf021}).\footnote{Similar to other panel surveys in which local sample vendors were unable to include re-interview samples of Palestinian citizens in sufficient numbers (e.g., \citet{GIDRON2022102512}), the panel survey did not include this population, reflecting a known deficiency in Israel's survey sampling market.} This time period contains four Israeli elections held in quick succession, providing a unique opportunity to investigate political dynamics in a condensed time frame.
 In 12 survey waves, respondents were asked to select up to three identities they identify with, out of a list of 28.
 These 28 identities were chosen by a panel of experts in Israeli politics as reflecting a broad spectrum of prevalent social identities, spanning ideological, value-based, religious, national, socio-demographic, and economic dimensions (e.g., Conservative, Leftist, Nationalist, LGBTQ+.
-See Appendix \ref{sec:FullIDlist} for a full list).
+See appendix \ref{sec:FullIDlist} for a full list).

 For inclusion in the textual annotation, we selected the 12 identities that emerged as most salient in the panel survey, each consistently surpassing a 5\% selection threshold in the first five waves.
-These identities are Rightist, Leftist, Conservative, Liberal, Socially-oriented, Capitalist, Zionist, Palestinian, Honest, Security-oriented, Ultra-orthodox, and Democrat.\footnote{The 5\% criterion was jointly applied to identities that respondents identify with and identities they disapproved of in a separate survey item.}
+These identities are Rightist, Leftist, Conservative, Liberal, Socially-oriented, Capitalist, Zionist, Palestinian, Honest, Security-oriented, Ultra-orthodox, and Democrat.\footnote{The 5\% criterion was jointly applied to identities that respondents identify with and identities they disapproved of in a separate survey item.} For more information on the survey methodology, see appendix \ref{sec:survey_methodology}.